IDAES/examples/README-developer.md

    3. Notebook filename *should* be in lowercase with underscores and ***must*** end with '_src.ipynb'.
 For example:
       'my_example_src.ipynb'.
    4. Add -- in the same directory as the notebook -- any data files or images it needs.
-   5. Additional Python modules should be put in an appropriate place under *idaes_examples/lib*.
+   5. Additional Python modules should be put in an appropriate place under *idaes_examples/mod*.
-Then your notebook can write: `from idaes_examples.lib import <bla>`
+Then your notebook can write: `from idaes_examples.mod.<subpackage> import <bla>`
 2. Add Jupyter notebook to the Jupyterbook table of contents in *idaes_examples/nb/_toc.yml*.
    1. The notebook will be a *section*.
 If you added a new directory, you will create a new *chapter*, otherwise it will go under an existing one.
 See [Jupyterbook][jb] documentation for more details.
    2. Refer to the notebook as '*path/to/notebook-name*_doc' (replace '_src' with '_doc' and drop the '.ipynb' extension).
 For example: 'machine_learning/my_example_doc'.